AbdoOo20/Booking-Service-System/README.md

 - **Automated Background Tasks**: Using Quartz for scheduled tasks like reminders and reporting.
 - **Localization Support**: Multi-language support for broader audience reach.
 - **Email Notifications**: Integrated SendGrid for email-based communications (reminders, confirmations).
+- **Payment Management**: Integrated PayPal for Payment and Payout.

 ## Technologies & Tools